Senior Thesis Exhibition Overview 2019

 Bases and equipment

-- For students showing ceramics, small sculpture, or digital work, bases will be provided by the Tang if available.
+- For students showing ceramics, small sculpture, or digital work, bases may be provided by the Tang if available.
 Bases and enclosed cases will be assigned according to the size and number of your exhibited works.
 The Tang has an inventory of bases and every effort will be made to find you a base close to the size you request.

-- Students requiring a computer and monitor or any media equipment should find a source for that equipment.
+- Students requiring a computer and monitor, or any media equipment should find a source for that equipment.
 The Department of Art has limited equipment for loan.
 Media Services is also a good source for equipment.
 Plan ahead to effectively coordinate your presentations.

 Lighting: Museum personnel will set all lighting in the gallery spaces.